How do you know that Dominion Fertility’s IVF lab is A+?

 Here are some points to consider.

 1. All PGT-A cycles are freeze all cycles.
-Patients electing to have PGT-A to check their embryos for aneuploidy need to defer a fresh transfer since the PGT-A results are not available until about a week after the embryo biopsy that is performed on Day 5 or Day 6 of either a Stimulated IVF or a Natural Cycle IVF.
+Patients electing to have PGT-A to check their embryos for aneuploidy need to defer a fresh transfer since the PGT-A results are not available until about a week after the embryo biopsy that is performed on Day 5 or Day 6 of IVF.

-2. All stimulated IVF cycles at Dominion are freeze all cycles.
-Stimulated IVF results in an endometrium (uterine lining) that may be less than ideal because of the high estrogen levels and the significant drop in estrogen levels that occurs following an egg collection.
-This drop in estrogen can be especially profound in stimulated IVF using Lupron trigger.
+2. All IVF cycles at Dominion are freeze all cycles.
+IVF results in an endometrium (uterine lining) that may be less than ideal because of the high estrogen levels and the significant drop in estrogen levels that occurs following an egg collection.
+This drop in estrogen can be especially profound in IVF using a Lupron trigger.

 At Dominion Fertility we are focused on helping our patients attain a successful outcome and we remain innovative and flexible providing the widest range of treatment options.